- The “garden” represents the heart;

 A fall always begins in the mind or the heart.

-(1) The Mind: We will either become confused, and then act faithlessly based upon our confusion.
+(1) The Mind: We can either become confused, and then act faithlessly based upon misunderstanding and uncertainty.

-(2) The Heart: Or, our hearts will turn away from God toward darkness.
-In other words, if our love for God grows cold, we risk simply walking away from God toward something or somebody we deem more valuable.
+(2) The Heart: Or, our hearts can turn completely away from God toward darkness.
+In other words, if our love for God grows cold, we risk simply walking entirely away from God toward something or somebody we deem more valuable.

 Well, we all know the story of Adam and Eve’s fall.
 First, the serpent attacked Eve’s mind: